Tracy Murray: High school and college career

 Murray played competitively at Glendora High School in California.
 As a senior, he led the nation with his 44.3 scoring average.
 Murray scored 3,053 points in high school, the highest total ever in the state at that time in 3 years.
+Murray holds the California state record for the most points in a CIF championship game, scoring 64 points.
 Murray missed his Freshman year due to injury.
 Murray played on the 1989 McDonald's All-American Boys Game for the West roster.

 Murray played college basketball for the UCLA Bruins.
 In 98 games at UCLA, Murray averaged 18.3 PPG, 6.4 RPG, and 1.5 APG and made the Pac-10 all-conference team twice.
 As a junior, he averaged 21.4 points and 7.0 rebounds and led the Pac-10 in three-point shooting at 50%, helping to lead the team to the Elite Eight.
 After his junior season of college, Murray declared for the 1992 NBA draft.
 Murray left UCLA in the #5 spot on The Bruins All-Time Leading Scoring List.

 Murray was inducted into the UCLA Athletics Hall of Fame as a member of the 2021 class.

 Professional career

-Spurs, Bucks, Blazers, Rockets, Raptors, and Bullets
+Spurs, Bucks and Blazers

 Murray was selected by the San Antonio Spurs in the first round of the 1992 NBA draft with the 18th overall selection.
-Just seven days after being drafted, on July 1, 1992 Murray was dealt twice in the same day.
+Just seven days after being drafted, on July 1, 1992, Murray was dealt twice in the same day.
 He was first traded to the Milwaukee Bucks for guard/forward Dale Ellis and then dealt by the Bucks to the Portland Trail Blazers for forward Alaa Abdelnaby.
-During the 93-94 season, he led the NBA in three point average at 45.9%.
+During the 93–94 season, he led the NBA in three point average at 45.9%.
 Murray spent two-and-a-half seasons with Portland before being dealt to the Houston Rockets on February 14, 1995, with guard Clyde Drexler in exchange for forward Otis Thorpe, the rights to Argentinian forward Marcelo Nicola and a 1995 first-round draft choice.

+Rockets and Raptors

 Tracy Murray played in just 25 games for the Rockets where he averaged 3.5 PPG and combined with his 5.9 PPG average in the 29 games he played as a Trail Blazer before the deal finished the campaign with a total PPG average of 4.8.
-On November 1, 1995 he signed a contract with the expansion Toronto Raptors and played the best NBA season of his career averaging 16.2 PPG, 1.6 APG and 4.3 RPG.
+On November 1, 1995, he signed a contract with the expansion Toronto Raptors and played the best NBA season of his career averaging 16.2 PPG, 1.6 APG and 4.3 RPG.
 Murray then decided to sign a contract with the Washington Bullets (now Washington Wizards) on July 15, 1996.